TimeChat: A Time-sensitive Multimodal Large Language Model for Long Video Understanding: Instructions for Each Task

 \section{Instructions for Each Task}

 The quality and diversity of instructions are essential in the construction process.
 We manually write well-designed instructions for each task as a good starting.
 Then we utilize GPT-4~\citep{OpenAI2023GPT4TR} to extend more diverse and flexible expressions based on the manual initialization.
 Eventually, we manually select and refine the LLM-generated instructions to obtain the final version.
 Inspired by the observation in $\text{M}^3\text{IT}$~\cite{Li2023M3ITAL} that using around five instructions per task is sufficient, we generate six high-quality instructions for each task.
+Tab.~\ref{table:dataformat} shows instruction template examples and formatted output answers for each task.